uber/react-view/README.md

 (name: string, attrs: (t.JSXAttribute | null)[], children: TJsxChild[]) => t.JSXElement;
 ```

-Generates an AST for JSX element.
+Generates the AST for a JSX element.

 ## Prior Art & Similar Projects

 [React Live](https://github.com/FormidableLabs/react-live).
-The first prototype of React View was even using react-live internally but eventually we needed a finer-grained control over the compilation process and more flexible API.
+The first prototype of React View was even using react-live internally but eventually we needed a finer-grained control over the compilation process and a more flexible API.
 We also rely on babel and babel-parser instead of buble.

 [Storybook knobs](https://github.com/storybookjs/storybook/tree/master/addons/knobs).
 They allow you to edit component props dynamically using the Storybook UI.
 We use the same concept.

 [Playroom](https://github.com/seek-oss/playroom).
-Simultaneously design across a variety of themes and screen sizes, powered by JSX and your own component library.
+Simultaneously design across a variety of themes and screen sizes, powered by JSX and your component library.